Malik Rose was born on November 23, 1974, in Philadelphia, PA.

-Drafted by the Charlotte Hornets in 1996, He played one season before being waived at the end of his rookie season, Although Rose's morale was down as if his career was ending before it started, He continued to work on his game throughout the summer and tryout with teams to prove his worthiness in the NBA.
+Drafted by the Charlotte Hornets in 1996, playing one season before being waived at the end of his rookie season, Although Rose's morale was down as if his NBA career was ending as fast as it started, He continued to work relentlessly throughout the summer and tryout with multiple teams to prove his worthiness in the NBA.

-In 1997, As the summer comes to a close and the NBA season is near, Rose signs with the San Antonio Spurs.
+In 1997, As the summer comes to a close and the NBA season is near its startup for the '97-98 season, Rose signs with the San Antonio Spurs.
 Designated to the 6th man role, playing backup to the "Twin Towers" Tim Duncan and David Robinson, Malik became a force off the bench as 6th man averaging 7.5pts and 4.8rebs.
 Rose's points career high was 34pts along with 9 rebounds and one steal, scoring 10 of the 34pts in the fourth quarter, as the San Antonio Spurs defeated the Bucks 105-102.
 In his nine years in San Antonio Rose helped lead the Spurs to two championship titles in 1999 and 2003.

 Headed for a third championship in 2005, Rose was traded to the NY Knicks minutes before the trade deadline concluded.